Bruin-Dev/Intelygenz/docs/api/flows/1-authentication.md

 ----------
 - Okta account/user set up
 - AWS login endpoint exposed to internet (Also whitelisted IP?)
-- create a user on okta that has permisions to check the user and the token Description
+- create a user on okta that has permissions to check the user and the token Description
 -----------
 As a requirement we need to accomplish centralized users and groups in Okta.
 We must connect Okta with our